Šeduva: History

-The Šeduva coat of arms were granted on June 25, 1654 by John II Casimir Vasa, King of Poland and Grand Duke of Lithuania and at the same time the city was granted burger rights at the request of Maria Ludvika, Queen of Poland.
+The Šeduva coat of arms was granted on June 25, 1654, by John II Casimir Vasa, King of Poland and Grand Duke of Lithuania and at the same time, the city was granted burger rights at the request of Marie Louise Gonzaga, Queen and Grand Duchess consort.
 She descended from the Princes of Gonzaga, from Mantua in Italy.
 The arms of the family showed a black eagle.
 The small breastshield shows the French fleur-de-lis, because the Gonzaga family was related to the French Royal family.
 The eagle was made white in reference to the white eagle of Poland.